 Curricular Philosophy.
 The early years of the chemical engineering curriculum emphasize the basic principles of natural and engineering sciences.
-Later courses use these principles to develop skill in chemical engineering design - the solving of nonroutine, open-ended problems requiring the exercise of judgment, and constrained by economic, safety, reliability or other requirements.
-Courses gradually develop the students' abilities, with the complexity of design experiences systematically increasing throughout the required courses in chemical engineering science, and culminating in the senior process design and process controls courses.
+Later courses use these principles to develop skills in chemical engineering design including the solution of open-ended problems requiring the exercise of judgment, and constrained by economics, safety, reliability or other requirements.
+Courses gradually develop the students' abilities, with the complexity of design experiences systematically increasing throughout the required courses in chemical engineering, science and culminating in the senior process design and process controls courses.